Medellín Cartel: Relations with Panamanian government

-After Manuel Noriega arrest, the DEA and FBI got several tips linking the former dictator to the Medellin Cartel.
+After Manuel Noriega's arrest, the DEA and FBI got several tips linking the former dictator to the Medellin Cartel.
 The Nicaraguan and Colombian conflicts in remote areas could make both countries unsafe to operate, and the cartel was searching for new places to use as a stopover.
 Manuel Noriega, in exchange of bribes and share on profits, agreed using Panama as another stopover for the cartel logistics.
 Also, the links between him and the Cartel ensured that Panama could be a hideout for the group leadership and that the government would ignore their money laundering operations in the country.

-The CIA turned a blind eye to the link between Medellin Cartel and Noriega, as he had an aggressive anticommunist policy.
+The CIA turned a blind eye to the link between Medellin Cartel and Noriega, as he had an aggressive anti-communist policy.
 However, the agency stopped supporting Noriega after his ties with the Cartel came to public.

 Relations with Cuban government

 During the 1980s, the decreased and later end of Soviet Union subsidies almost wiped out the Cuban economy.
-During Manuel Noriega judgement, Carlos Lehder, the cartel member responsible for ensuring that the cocaine would reach Florida, testified that, as the drug smuggling to the USA was doing billions of dollars, Cuban intelligence helped manage Nicaraguan operations and the island's government agreed to using Cuba as one of the stopovers for the cartel.
-This was made with knowledge of the Castro brothers, having the younger, Raúl Castro, met with Lehder.
+During Manuel Noriega's trial, Carlos Lehder, the cartel member responsible for ensuring that the cocaine would reach Florida, testified that, as the drug smuggling to the US was making billions of dollars, Cuban intelligence helped manage Nicaraguan operations and the island's government agreed to use Cuba as one of the stopovers for the cartel.
+This was done with knowledge of the Castro brothers, having the younger, Raúl Castro, meet with Lehder.